alejandro-piguave/alejandro-piguave/README.md

 * [Awesome Tanks 🔫](https://github.com/alejandro-piguave/AwesomeTanks)

 ### I am currently working on... 👉
-* A Jetpack Compose version of the Tinder clone.
+* A [Jetpack Compose version](https://github.com/alejandro-piguave/TinderCloneCompose) of the SwiftUI Tinder clone.
 * A new release of Marcianito GO with online functionalities using Firebase.
 * Learning Flutter